Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Results and Discussion

-In Figure~\ref{fig-angles} we present similar results as in Figure~\ref{fig-lengths}, but for the distribution of bond angles.
-Again we note the peak splitting due to increased stress, while increasing the temperature leads to the broadening and merging of these peaks.
-At zero strain normal distributions centered about the equilibrium angle of $\phi_0=120^\circ$ are obtained, with a variance increasing with temperature (see Section~\ref{section-fittings}).
-The highest peak in the bond angle distributions corresponds to the $\zeta$ angle, since there are twice as many $\zeta$ angles as $\alpha$ angles.
+In Figure~\ref{fig-angles} similar results are presented as in Figure~\ref{fig-lengths}, but for the distribution of bond angles.
+At zero strain, normal distributions centered about the equilibrium angle of $\phi_0=120^\circ$ are obtained for finite temperatures, with a variance increasing with temperature (see Figure~\ref{fig-zero_stress_distros_variances}(b) below).
+Again we see the gradual peak splitting due to increased stress, while increasing the temperature leads to the broadening and merging of these peaks.
+The highest peak in the bond angle distributions corresponds to the $\zeta$ type angles, since there are twice as many $\zeta$ angles as $\alpha$ angles.
 For stress along the armchair direction [Figures \ref{fig-angles}(a) - (d)], the $\alpha$ angles decrease, while the $\zeta$ angles increase.
 Reverse is the situation when the stress is applied along the zigzag direction [Figures \ref{fig-angles}(e) - (h)].
-We again note that the peaks of the distributions are centered about the zero temperature $\alpha$ and $\zeta$ values, as given in Equations \eqref{eqn-ac-angles-alpha} - \eqref{eqn-ac-angles-zeta} and \eqref{eq-zz-angles-alpha} - \eqref{eq-zz-angles-zeta}, depending on the direction of the applied stress.
+Also in this case the peaks of the distributions are centered about the zero temperature $\alpha$ and $\zeta$ values, as given in Equations \eqref{eqn-ac-angles-alpha} - \eqref{eqn-ac-angles-zeta} or \eqref{eqn-zz-angles-alpha} - \eqref{eqn-zz-angles-zeta}, depending on the direction of the applied stress.